stonecharioteer/question/README.md

 1. When in doubt, remember [the Zen of Python.](https://www.python.org/dev/peps/pep-0020/)
 1. Use the folder structure recommended for python applications [here](https://realpython.com/python-application-layouts/).
 1. Write unit-tests for your code.
 Assert that the number of points in the csv file is equal to the number of points in the original data file after using your core function.
 1. Fork this repo and put your answer there.
+Submit a pull request when done.
 1. Take no longer than 2 days to solve this problem.

 ## Scoring Methodology